-Why Did Tom Price Resign?
-The Secretary of Health & Human Services Had Been Under Scrutiny
+Here’s Why Tom Price Resigned As Secretary Of Health & Human Services

 On Friday afternoon, Tom Price, Secretary of Health and Human Services, announced that he was resigning from his position in the Trump administration.
 If "Another One Bites The Dust" by Queen is playing in your head right now, you're not the only one.
 But why did Price resign from his position?
 Price had been under a lot of scrutiny during the past week and it all can be traced back to trips taken on a private jet.
 Yes, a private jet that cost tax payers a lot of money.